DataDog/integrations-core/nginx/README.md

 # Validation

-Run the Agent's info subcommand and look for mysql under the Checks section:
+Run the Agent's info subcommand and look for `nginx` under the Checks section:

 ```
   Checks